oyang0/nurikabe/README.md

-# Nurarihyon
+# Nurikabe

-This is Nurarihyon, a Battlesnake implemented in Python.
+This is Nurikabe, a Battlesnake implemented in Python.
 It's deployed with [Replit](https://repl.it).

 ## Technologies Used